 - The best time to cruise the Mediterranean is in mid to late spring in the months of May and June, or early to mid-Autumn / Fall in the months of September and October.
 The weather is warm, the sun is bright, and the crowds are far fewer than in Summer.

-- During the shoulder seasons, April to May, and September to November, is when cruise lines offer the best bargains.
+- During the shoulder seasons, April to May, and September to November, is when cruise lines offer cheap cruise deals.

 Best Mediterranean Cruise Ports – Croatia